MDIL-SNU/SIMPLE-NN_v2/docs/examples/examples.rst

 With this input file, SIMPLE-NN calculates feature vectors and its derivatives (:code:`generate_features`) and generates training/validation dataset (:code:`preprocess`).

 Sample VASP OUTCAR file (the file is compressed to reduce the file size) is in :code:`SIMPLE-NN/examples/ab_initio_output`.

 In MD trajectory, snapshots are sampled only in the interval of 100 MD steps for simplicity.

 In this example, 70 symmetry functions consist of 8 radial symmetry functions per 2-body combination and 18 angular symmetry functions per 3-body combination.

 Output files can be found in :code:`SIMPLE-NN/examples/1.Preprocess_answer`.

+.. _training:

 2. Training
 ===========

+To train the NNP with the preprocessed dataset, you need to prepare the :code:`input.yaml`, :code:`train_list`, :code:`valid_list`, :code:`scale_factor`, and :code:`pca`.
+The last two files improves the loss convergence and training quality.

 .. code-block:: yaml